-This article aims to give an overview of the development and characteristics of vitamin B12 deficiency symptoms.
-The following questions will be addressed:
+This article gives an overview of the development and characteristics of vitamin B12 deficiency symptoms.
+The following key questions will be addressed:

 Vitamin B12 Deficiency Symptoms

-Vitamin B12 is an essential vitamin and cannot be produced by the body itself.
-Our bodies rely on a regular B12 intake through the diet.
-Vitamin B12 is stored in the liver, so a small shortage can be compensated for.
-It is only once the levels are significantly drained that the more severe symptoms will begin to manifest.
-Until this stage it is possible for years to pass as these symptoms develop.
+Vitamin B12 is an essential vitamin with many health benefits that cannot be produced by the body itself; we rely on a regular dietary intake of B12.
+The vitamin is stored in the liver, so that a small shortage can be compensated for, and it is only once levels fall significantly that more severe symptoms occur.
+Until this point, it is possible to completely miss a vitamin B12 deficiency as symptoms begin to manifest.

-Initial symptoms can be experienced as the body’s store of B12 begins to be used up.
-Because there is such a diverse range of initial symptoms, vitamin B12 deficiency often goes unnoticed.
+Initial symptoms begin to occur as the body’s stores diminish.
+Because there is such a diverse range of initial symptoms, vitamin B12 deficiency often goes unrecognised.

 - Synthesis of DNA (cell division, blood formation)